-In Arizona, when a person dies as a result of another party's accidental or intentional action, the deceased person's family or estate could be eligible to file a wrongful death lawsuit.
-In this article, we'll examine several key aspects of the laws that apply to wrongful death claims in Arizona, including:
+In Arizona, when one person dies as a result of someone else's accidental or intentional conduct, the deceased person's family members might be able to file a wrongful death claim.
+In this article, we'll discuss:

-Arizona law defines a "wrongful death" as a death that is caused "by wrongful act, neglect or default."
-(Arizona Revised Statutes § 12-611 (2021).)
-In other words, a wrongful death occurs when one person dies as a result of the legal fault of another person or entity, including by:
+Arizona law defines a "wrongful death" as one that is caused "by wrongful act, neglect or default."
+(Arizona Rev. Stat. § 12-611 (2021).)
+In other words, a wrongful death occurs when one person dies as a result of the legal fault of another, including by:

 According to Arizona law, the following people are permitted to file a wrongful death lawsuit in the state's civil courts:

-If the deceased person is a child, either of the child's parents or a legal guardian may file a wrongful death claim on his or her behalf.
+If the deceased person is a child, either of the child's parents or a legal guardian may file a wrongful death claim.
 (Ariz.
 Rev. Stat. § 12-612 (2021).)

 Read more about who has the legal right to file a wrongful death lawsuit.